Metallica (album): Composition and lyrics

-According to Robert Palmer of Rolling Stone, "tempos were often slowed down in exchange for slower BPMs, while they expand its music and expressive range".
 The album was a change in Metallica's direction from the thrash metal style of the band's previous four studio albums towards a more commercial, heavy metal sound, but still had characteristics of thrash metal.
-Many fans consider the album to be a transition from the often ostentatious compositions of Metallica's previous releases to the slower, divested style of the band's later albums, where "old" and "new" Metallica are distinguished from one another.
-Instruments not usually used by heavy metal bands, such as the cellos in "The Unforgiven" and the orchestra in "Nothing Else Matters", were added at Rock's insistence.
-Rock also raised the volume of the bass guitar, which had been nearly inaudible on the previous album ...And Justice for All.
-Newsted said he tried to "create a real rhythm section rather than a one-dimensional sound" with his bass.
-Newsted credited Rock with helping him find a sound that would work without killing the bass drum or messing with the lower end of the guitar, which Newsted claimed had always been a real big problem with him.
-Ulrich said he tried to avoid the "progressive Peartian paradiddles which became boring to play live" in his drumming and used a basic sound similar to those of the Rolling Stones' Charlie Watts and AC/DC's Phil Rudd.

 The band took a simpler approach partly because the members felt the songs on ...And Justice for All were too long and complex.
 Hetfield said that radio airplay was not their intention, but because they felt "we had pretty much done the longer song format to death," and considered a good change doing songs with just two riffs and "only taking two minutes to get the point across".
 Ulrich added that the band was feeling a musical insecurity — "We felt inadequate as musicians and as songwriters.
 That made us go too far, around Master of Puppets and Justice, in the direction of trying to prove ourselves.
 'We'll do all this weird-ass shit sideways to prove that we are capable musicians and songwriters'" – and Hetfield added he wanted to avoid getting stale: "Sitting there and worrying about whether people are going to like the album, therefore we have to write a certain kind of song — you just end up writing for someone else.
 Everyone's different.
 If everyone was the same, it would be boring as shit."